project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/190-james-arthur-smith-regenerative-aquaculture-is-more-healthy-for-you-and-the-planet-than-wild-caught-fish.md

 ---
-title: 190 James Arthur Smith - Regenerative aquaculture is more healthy for you and the planet than wild caught fish
+title: 190 James Arthur Smith Regenerative Aquaculture Is More Healthy For You And The Planet Than Wild Caught Fish
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-10-25)